Dorcatz123/Dorcatz123/README.md

 # 🌈 Hello, I'm Akshay! 👋
 Welcome to my GitHub profile!
 I'm a passionate mathematician and a budding data scientist!.
-I am looking for how to leverage my skills to solve real world problems.
+I am passionate about leveraging my skills to solve real world problems.
 My aim is to create innovative solutions that makes a difference. 💡

 ---